Need additional audition information? Please email our company manager Eugene Alvarez or call 512.476.9051, ext. 128.

 Company class auditions are reserved for professionals with a current full-time company contract that would preclude their attendance at an open audition.
 Scheduling can be challenging as they are subject to the availability of the artistic director, so all dancers interested in auditioning for Ballet Austin are encouraged to attend one of the open auditions.

 Video links are helpful to the audition process and should be included with audition materials.
 For dancers interested in company positions, videos should include performance footage if possible.
 Ballet Austin artistic staff is not able to preview audition materials to determine appropriate candidates for auditions.
 All dancers interested in Ballet Austin are encouraged to attend one of the open auditions.

 Yes, unless you specify that you are only interested in a company position on the audition check-in form, all age appropriate candidates are also evaluated for Ballet Austin’s Summer Intensive program from which all apprentices and trainees are recruited.

 Because open company auditions include dancers 18 and older, all age appropriate candidates are also evaluated for further review in our summer program.
 An invitation to the summer intensive would not necessarily affect your consideration for a company position.
-However, for consideration in either our apprentice or Butler Fellowship programs at Ballet Austin, candidates must attend at least 3 weeks of a Ballet Austin’s summer intensive program.
+However, for consideration in either our apprentice or Butler Fellowship programs at Ballet Austin, candidates must attend at least three weeks of a Ballet Austin’s Summer Intensive program.

 Invitations to the Summer Intensive program are usually mailed and/or emailed within 7-10 days of the audition date.
 Notification regarding company positions is usually delayed until decisions are finalized following the last open audition.
 Registration for the Summer Intensive would not affect your consideration for a company position.